 - Patient assessment

 - Pathology, histology, and molecular markers of primary brain tumors

 - Adult and pediatric cancers of the brain and spinal cord.

 Other issues include treatment modalities (surgical treatments, chemotherapy, and radiotherapy), as well as pediatric therapeutic modalities, symptom management and psychological issues, and the current state of evidence-based practice.

 This new volume will guide you in treating your patients and providing sensitive and realistic care that optimizes quality of life and hopefulness for patients who may feel pain and fear.

+Click the add to cart button below to order print copies only.
 Visit our e-books store to purchase the e-book version of Site-Specific Cancer Series: Central Nervous System Cancers.